iqm-finland/cirq-on-iqm/README.rst

 Currently Cirq on IQM can

-* take an arbitrary quantum circuit created in Cirq or load from an OpenQASM 2.0 file
+* take an arbitrary quantum circuit created using Cirq or imported from an OpenQASM 2.0 file
 * map the circuit into an equivalent one compatible with the chosen IQM quantum architecture
 * optimize the circuit by commuting and merging gates
 * simulate the circuit using one of Cirq's simulators